Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // New result value: 0.07306426748550407
 ```

-As you can see, we manipulated the expression tree by rewriting all calls from `Math.Sin` to `Math.Cos` while retaining the overall tree structure.
-This approach, among other things, can be useful for creating runtime proxies.
+As you can see, the new expression is structurally identical but with `Math.Sin` replaced by `Math.Cos`.
+Both expressions are completely independent and can be compiled to produce their respective delegates.

+Using this approach we can arbitrarily rewrite supplied expressions, generating derivatives that behave differently.
+It can be very helpful when creating dynamic proxies.
+For example, a popular mocking library [Moq](https://github.com/moq/moq4) uses this technique to build stubs at runtime.

 ## Transpiling code into a different language